alumnium-hq/alumnium.github.io/src/content/docs/docs/getting-started/installation.md

 ---
 title: Installation
-description: How to install Alumnium
+description: Learn how to install Alumnium, an AI-powered test automation tool.
 ---

 Alumnium requires Python 3+ and is distributed as a [PyPi package][1].